 How real freckles are made: Spending more time in the sun

 Our little melanocyte cells work hard to keep us safe.
-Their job is to produce melanin in response to invisible UVA light (that’s out all day, every day, regardless of the weather!).
-Melanin gives our skin pigment/darkness/tan.
-This newly produced pigment acts as a natural sunscreen, absorbing and neutralising the light before it can irradiate the deeper skin layers and cause damage.
+Their job is to produce melanin in response to invisible UVA light that’s out all day, every day, regardless of the weather.
+This melanin gives our skin pigmentation/darkness/tan, and acts as a natural sunscreen, absorbing and neutralising the light before it can irradiate the deeper skin layers and cause damage.

 Depending on your ethnic background you will have differing abilities to create melanin.
 Some people physically cannot produce melanin (such as in albinism or in cases of vitiligo).
 Some people may be fair and barely tan or freckle at all, and some may tan easily and vividly.
 Some people naturally have very high melanin levels all year around.
 It’s totally unique from person to person

-So then, why don’t we just go outside and soak up some sun and get your own real freckles?
+So then, why can’t we just go outside and soak up some sun and get your own real freckles?

 Why you should NOT get sun exposure just for freckles

 Sun exposure is bad news.
 It’s life-threateningly damaging for your skin and rapidly speeds up the ageing process.
-Plus, as you age those cute freckles now will turn into melasma and sunspots that are a lot less dainty and hard to get rid of.
+Plus, as you age those now-cute freckles will turn into melasma and sunspots that are a lot less dainty and hard to get rid of.

 Also, not everybody can make their own natural freckles – for those with incredibly fair skin or darker skin that likes to tan evenly rather than freckle, no time in the sun will make your skin do something it’s not naturally inclined to do.